GabrielFrigo4/SDL-Sharp/README.md

 // [OpenGL version]

-here it has all the functions up to OpenGL 3.x
+Here it has all the functions up to OpenGL 3.x

-if you need all the functions of OpenGL4.x, you can use OpenGL from Silk.NET or create your project in OpenTK
+If you need all the functions of OpenGL4.x, you can use OpenGL from Silk.NET or create your project in OpenTK

+// [Vulkan]

+In order to use Vulkan, use Silk.NET's vulkan